quaderno/quaderno-ruby/README.md

   Quaderno::Invoice.delete(id) #=> Boolean
 ```

-will delete the invoice with the id passed ass parameter.
+will delete the invoice with the id passed as parameter.

 ###Adding or removing a payment